 Tienda should know.
 A professor of sociology and demography in the Princeton School of International and Public Affairs, Tienda is the daughter of Mexican migrant laborers.
 She worked two summers picking tomatoes when money was scarce, and she knows firsthand what it takes to overcome the obstacles to higher education that so many low-income Hispanic students face.

 Today, her research and teaching focus on understanding the issues of immigration, population diversification and poverty and the roles they play in terms of access to education and political participation.
-She’s currently assessing Texas’ Top 10 Percent Plan, in which high school students who graduate in the top 10 percent of their class gain automatic admittance into the Texas state university system.
+She recently completed a study assessing Texas’ Top 10 Percent Plan, in which high school students who graduated in the top 10 percent of their class gained automatic admittance into a Texas public university of their choice.

-She’s found that even these top-performing students are hesitant to step out of their isolated, mostly Hispanic world.
+She’s found that many top-performing students were hesitant to step out of their isolated, mostly Hispanic world.
 “The cultural difference between south Texas and Austin, Texas,” says Tienda, “and south Texas and the moon is the same.”
 She established a scholarship for students from south Texas to attend the University of Texas at Austin, where she receive her Ph.D. in sociology.

 Given these findings, Tienda is proud of the impact she can make on students through her work at Princeton, particularly given the University’s efforts to make education affordable through financial aid.
 “It’s important, when [Hispanic students] are eligible, to be able to cut those cultural hurdles as well as the economic hurdles,” she says.